Edgio/ec-sdk-go/Onboarding.md

 Please create or modify unit tests when modifying or adding to any of the code in `edgecast/internal`.
 When unit testing feature Services e.g.
-`waf.WAFService`, use the `ecclient.MockAPIClient` mock struct to mock the API functionality.
+`waf.WafService`, use the `ecclient.MockAPIClient` mock struct to mock the API functionality.
 Below is an example:

 ```go